yeshaswiniOpsmx/enterprise-argo/README.md

 - Vela Service requires the “Wild-card ingress” and “Wild-card TLS certificates to be provided to the ingress”

-  Please use below blog to create a Wild-card TLS certificates to provide for the Ingress, if you are using the cert-manager.
+  Please use below blog to create a Wild-card TLS certificates to provide for the Ingress, if you are using the cert-manager

   https://www.linkedin.com/pulse/wildcard-certificates-using-lets-encrypt-certbot-pallavi-udhane/